0xJuancito/who-is-in-lens/README.md

 ## Limits

-- Twitter API limits *following* requests to 15/min and username->id to 300/min
+- Twitter API limits *following* requests to 15 per 15 min and username->id to 300 per 15min
 - Requests to resolve `.eth` names + lens profiles are all made in parallel.
 They may be subject to limits if too many users are queried at the same time